 In the Maintenance stage, you need to stay engaged in the sober community, connected to your therapist who’s supported you in individual and group therapy and take action to rid yourself of bad influencers and enablers that can hijack your sober status.

 You will apply your relapse prevention strategies in the Maintenance stage in order to live a alcohol- or drug-free life.
-If you’re following the 12-steps treatment programme for addiction, stay strong and stay the course.
+If you’re following the 12-steps treatment Program for addiction, stay strong and stay the course.

 - Relapse stage